pavelFaraday/Udemy-React/README.md

 ## Redux

 > **Redux** is an open-source JavaScript library for managing application state in web applications.
 It provides a centralized store for the data of an application and enforces unidirectional data flow, making it easier to understand how data changes in response to actions taken in the app.
-This makes it especially useful for developing complex, data-driven applications.
+This makes it especially useful for developing complex, data-driven applications..

 ![What is Redux](/Slides/What_is_redux.png)
 ![Redux Managing State](/Slides/Redux_State.png)